Emjayosee/16_Portfolio/README.md

     2. Add actual contact details if I wish to deploy it publicly.

-# 05 Further improvements to make:
+# 05 Further Improvements to Make:

     1. Incorporate social media link buttons for twitter, facebook and youtube.
 Media queries have been minimized in this version of the portfolio as instructed.